 How to Navigate Stock Market Volatility

 Below are a few ways you can navigate your investments when there is market volatility.

 During volatile periods, keep your financial goals in mind.
-The COVID-19 pandemic may have shifted your short-term and long-term financial goals, so it’s a good time to revisit, and potentially re-calibrate, some of your money goals to fit your financial situation.
+Unexpected events may have shifted your short-term and long-term financial goals, so it’s a good time to revisit, and potentially re-calibrate, some of your money goals to fit your financial situation.

 Checking in with your financial goals will also help you track your progress and give you a refresher on what you have set out to achieve.

-Your risk tolerance is how willing or comfortable you are to lose money on an investment.
-Your risk tolerance will be unique to you and your financial situation, and is based on a number of factors.
+Your risk profile is a measure not only of your willingness to accept risk but also your ability to lose money.
+Your risk profile will be unique to you and your financial situation, and is based on a number of factors.
 These include your time horizon, cash requirements, and even emotional factors, such as how you would react to changes in the value of your investments.